 c) The legacy afterlife

-Self discovery is all about rethinking your strategy after everything that you have already attempted in life.
-Learn a lesson or two from from your failures and building a firm foundation on channels that worked before.
+Self-discovery is all about rethinking your strategy after everything that you have already attempted in life.
+Learn a lesson or two from your failures and building a firm foundation on channels that worked before.

 We all know that positive results motivates someone and uplifts one’s inner desires to do more.
 This should be your highway towards your goals.
 Yes!
 That desire to accomplish more in future.

-A good goal or target is something that adds value into your life and in the community as whole.
+A good goal or a target is something that adds value to your life and in the community as whole.
 Oops!
 In other terms, a goal is something that makes you happy as an achiever.

 pic: twitter quotes